NITG-Aficionados/ProjectX/WebDevChallenge/README.md

 will see how you developed your code and whether you <strong>plagiarized</strong> it or not.
 You are also expected to host your project on any of the free hosting platform like heroku.
 Your web app must have the below mentioned features for you to complete this challenge.

-#### The basic features you must include to complete this challenge :
+#### The basic features your app must have to complete this challenge :
 1. User Profiles (SignUp/Login)
 2. Feed
 3. Posts ( with Likes/comments )